EFTEC/MiniLang/README.md

 This part of the expression allows setting the value of a variable.
 It is possible to set more than one variable at the same time by separating by "," or "and."

-We can also use "then."
+We can also use the expression "set" or "then"

 > **set** expression